-The following Corporate Crime guidance note Produced in partnership with Christopher Badger of 6 Pump Court Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Christopher Badger of 6 Pump Court and Christian Jowett of 30 Park Place, Cardiff and 36 Group, 36 Commercial, London provides comprehensive and up to date legal information covering:

-NRW was created by virtue of article 3 of the Natural Resources Body for Wales (Establishment) Order 2012, SI 2012/1903 (the Establishment Order).
-As part of the Living Wales Programme, NRW assumed the responsibilities of EAW, Countryside Council for Wales and Forestry Commission Wales on 1 April 2013 by virtue of the Natural Resources Body for Wales (Functions) Order 2013, SI 2013/755 (the Functions Order).
+On 1 April 2013, NRW took over the functions of EAW.
+NRW was created by article 3 of the Natural Resources Body for Wales (Establishment) Order 2012, SI 2012/1903 (the Establishment Order).
+NRW assumed the responsibilities of EAW, Countryside Council for Wales and Forestry Commission Wales by virtue of the Natural Resources Body for Wales (Functions) Order 2013, SI 2013/755 (the Functions Order).

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 What is a third party debt order (TPDO)?This Practice Note explains what a third party debt order (TPDO) (previously known as garnishee orders) is as a means of enforcing a judgment debt, with reference to CPR 72.
 The order directs a third party who owes money to the judgment debtor to pay that